nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream/transform.md

 matches, so too can you `filter` an `EventStream` to obtain a new `EventStream` that fires only those events which the predicate matches.

+The following demo will print what you enter when you click Fire, as long as it is less than 5 characters long.

  <div data-lift="DemoPane?snippet=EventStream_filter"></div>